 Please note that they collect additional fees for professional shoots, pre-nup shoots, and drones.
-If I remember correctly, the fee is P5000.
+The fee is P5000.

 A stop at Fantasy World should not take too much time because there’s really not much to do.
 You can finish exploring the part of the park that is open to the public in 1-2 hours.
 Hence, I recommend that it be visited as a side trip that is part of a bigger itinerary.
 It’s close to many other destinations that can offer more.
 Here are some of them: